-The exclusive licensees can enforce the licensed trademark/copyright (i.e., file a civil litigation against infringement as plaintiff), the non-exclusive licensees need to have the explicit authorization from the trademark/copyright owner for enforcement of the licensed trademark/copyright.
+The exclusive licensees can enforce the licensed rights (e.g., file a civil litigation against infringement as plaintiff), the non-exclusive licensees need to have the explicit authorization from the right owner for enforcement of the licensed trademark/copyright.

 16. Are there criminal sanctions for infringement of any intellectual property rights, and if so, what are they and how are they invoked?